yslide/slide/CONTRIBUTING.md

 Development documentation for slide, including documentation of private items, can be found in a rustdoc at [slide-dev.ayazhafiz.com](https://slide-dev.ayazhafiz.com/libslide).

-## Issues
-Issues are filed similar to any open source project.
-Create a new issue with the proposed feature or bug, add labels and submit.
-If the issue is a bug make sure you add the exact steps required to reproduce the bug so that it can be solved efficiently.
-Also, to showcase a broken expression, you can use [slide bot](#slide-bot) (see below).
-Filing issues are certainly an underrated part of any open source project and we appreciate all issues of any magnitude!

 ## Testing

 Generally, each change to slide should include tests.
 See [slide tests](./slide/src/test/README.md) for testing instructions.

 ### Ladder

 Slide has its own development tool called [ladder](slide/src/test) that makes it easy to test for both errors and proper simplifications.
 It automatically tests all "cargo test" unit tests implemented.
 The entire test system is described under slide/src/test.
 Basically, one just has to create a file with their issue number and add their expected input/output in the same file using delimeters.
 Please